markkolich/cappuccino/README.md

 ## Usage

 On Windows, download and run <a href="http://markkolich.github.com/downloads/cappuccino/0.4/cappuccino-0.4.exe">cappuccino-0.4.exe</a>.
-With *no installation*, Cappuccino gives you a web-server on <a href="http://localhost:8080">localhost:8080</a> that serves static content from the directory you started it from &mdash; from where you ran the .exe).
+With *no installation*, Cappuccino gives you a web-server on <a href="http://localhost:8080">localhost:8080</a> that serves static content from the directory you started it from &mdash; from where you launched the .exe.

 Ideal for when you're on a Windows box, or a Windows VM, and need to share large files with co-workers or friends the local network.